wf-group/wfview/INSTALL_PREBUILT_BINARY.md

 Instructions how to use this w/o building yourself.
 We are using a precompiled version that has been tested on a few different versions of linux in alphabetical order.
 Note that all are click-click-next-next-finish installs.

+not supported:

+centos7			-- no qt support
+debian 10 		-- outdated
+devuan 3.1.1.1          -- outdated
+redhat7 		-- no qt support

 ~~~
 Debian 11  (Debian 10 is outdated)
 Fedora 33